Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 - **It took only 3 weeks from receiving request, to carrying out interviews, then to wireframes and high-fidelity designs.
 I teamed up with a product owner and participated in all the stages mentioned**

+To spilt the tasks, the product owner (similar to project manager) was responsible for analysing needs from the client (shop owner); I was mainly responsible for researching end-users (salespeople).

-More designs were planned but then the project was cancelled due to other reasons.
+More designs were planned but then the project was cancelled due to business shut-down.

 ![store]({{site.baseurl}}/assets/mcon/valle store.jpg){:class="img-responsive"}